kevin-qihuiyu/forum-react/public/docs/GettingStarted.md

 ### Introduction

-We like to think that Devias Kit Pro is more of a starter kit or the foundation to build your project upon.
+We like to think that Devias Kit Pro is more of a starter kit or the foundation to build your job upon.
 Devias Kit Pro is written in React with hooks that uses some really important technologies:

 ##### Material-UI